Collin County Judicial Records

 There is the Court of Criminal Appeals which hears appeals in criminal cases.
 There is also the Court of Appeals of which the state has 14.
 There are a number of district courts of Appeals too.
 They have jurisdiction over felony cases.
 Then there are Probate Courts, Constitutional County Courts, Statutory County Courts at Law, Justice of the Peace Courts, and Municipal Courts.

+As suggested, Collin County judicial records can be in paper or electronic format.
+Electronic records can only be viewed on an electronic device such as your tablet or computer.
 The public can look at Collin County judicial records, but there will be some that the public can’t see.
 When a child is removed from their parents or when a child is accused of a crime, these kinds of judicial records would not be available to the public.
-But, even though the public can’t have access to all records, there are people who are allowed, more so if you are involved in a certain case.

 Collin County Sheriff